viamrobotics/docs/docs/installation/_index.md

 <br>

 Viam also provides a lightweight version of `viam-server` which can run on resource-limited embedded systems that cannot run the fully-featured Robot Development Kit (RDK).
-If you are using an ESP32 microcontroller, prepare your board using the following guide:
+If you are using a microcontroller, prepare your board using the following guide:

 {{< cards >}}
 {{% card link="/installation/prepare/microcontrollers" class="small" %}}